-Even in this short but powerful opening he paused 4 times for 2 or 3 seconds each time.
+In this short, powerful opening he paused 4 times for 2 or 3 seconds each time.

 “Around the globe, there are signposts of progress.
 The shadow of World War that existed at the founding of this institution has been lifted; the prospect of war between major powers reduced.
 The ranks of member states has more than tripled, and more people live under governments they elected”

-This was the best and most significant opportunity that Obama had to rally the world against ISIS and address other world issues such as Ebola, Russia’s actions in Ukraine and climate change.
+This was the best and most significant opportunity that Barack Obama had to rally the world against ISIS.
+He could address other world issues such as Ebola, Russia’s actions in Ukraine and climate change.

 “Today, I ask the world to join in this effort.
 Those who have joined ISIL should leave the battlefield while they can.”

-At such an important time and on such critical issues it was imperative that he made absolutely certain that not only was every single word he had to say heard, but understood and digested.
+He made sure that not only was every single word he had to say heard, but understood and digested.

-When you have something profound to say and there is no scope for misunderstanding or misinterpretation the pause is your best friend as Obama knows better than almost anyone.
+When you have something profound to say the pause is your best friend .

-When Obama speaks you don’t just hear him; you see what he is saying.
+When Barack Obama speaks, you don’t just hear him; you ‘see’ what he is saying.